J4MB0T/jam_sec/content/posts/creating-a-soc-siem.md

 Building a **SOC SIEM** from scratch is challenging but rewarding.
 By integrating **Wazuh, Graylog, Grafana, Node Exporter, and ArcherySec**, I’ve created a robust security monitoring system.

-💡 **What’s next?** I’d love to hear how you’re building your SIEM!
-Drop a comment below and share your thoughts.